Interim president: Adly Mahmud Mansour

 Hazem el-Beblawi, an economist, was appointed prime minister of the transitional government led by interim President Mansour in July 2013.

-He backed the 2011 revolution and was appointed finance minister in the military-backed interim government that followed.
+A supporter of the 2011 revolution, Hazem el-Beblawi was appointed finance minister in the military-backed interim government that followed, and formed the Egyptian Social Democratic Party after the uprising.

 Mr Beblawi, who was 76 years old when he took office, is known for his liberal views on the economy and supports a free market system in Egypt.